-SEND Information Report - July 2023 School Response Special Educational Needs we provide for at HVS.
+SEND Information Report - July 202 4 School Response Special Educational Needs we provide for at HVS.
 Hoe Valley School is a mainstream inclusive secondary school.
 We fully comply with the latest government guidance and the Special Educational Needs and Disability Code of Practice (January 2015).
-All teaching staff have received training in a mainstream setting to cater for learners who may have difficulties with the four main areas of need: • Cognition and Learning Communication and Interaction Consider Franchise and Manager Handley and decompositions Social, Emotional and Mental Health needs Sensory and/or Physical needs We make reasonable adjustments to our practices to ensure we comply with the Equality Act (2010).
+All teaching staff have received training in a mainstream setting to cater for learners who may have difficulties with the four main areas of need: Cognition and Learning Communication and Interaction Social, Emotional and Mental Health needs Sensory and/or Physical needs We make reasonable adjustments to our practices to ensure we comply with the Equality Act (2010).
 We have highly skilled staff who have received specific training in the following areas: Cognition and learning Specific Learning Difficulties (SPLD) - including dyslexia, dyscalculia and dyspraxia Moderate (MLD), Severe(SLD), Profound and multiple learning difficulties (PMLD) Numeracy and literacy interventions Phonological awareness Communication and interaction Speech, language and communication needs (SLCN) Autistic Spectrum Disorder (ASD) Social, emotional and mental health needs Attention Deficit and Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) Oppositional Defiant Disorder (ODD) Mental health issues, including anxiety, depression, self harm and eating disorders Anger management

-Emotion coaching Mindfulness Attachment difficulties Bereavement Sensory and/or physical need Hearing impairment Vision impairment Physical disabilities The School's SEND policy can be found on our website www.hoevalleyschool.org Ms J Wood is the SENCO/Head of Personalisation - she can be contacted on senco@hoevalleyschool.org or 01483 662627.
-Students with Special Educational Needs are identified through: The transition process and links with feeder primary schools Output Out Data - KS2, CAT4 testing, NGRT standardised reading tests, Lucid Exact screening, regular KS3 assessments Data - KS2, CAT4 testing, NGRT standardised reading tests, Lucid Exact screening, regular KS3 assessments Data - KS2, CAT4 testing, NGRT standardised reading tests, Lucid Exact screening, regular KS3 assessments Routine analysis of data in half termly cycles - both in mainstream classrooms and in intervention groups to identify any students who are not making expected progress Teaching, support and pastoral staff raising concerns Parents raising concerns Students raising concerns Once students are identified we follow the; Assess, Plan, Do, Review model as set out in the statutory guidance in the SEND Code of Practice (January 2015) Assess - students' needs will be assessed through analysis of data and consultation with the student and their family, as well as regular meetings with relevant staff members in order to assess progress, attainment and behaviour.
+Emotion coaching Mindfulness Attachment difficulties Bereavement Sensory and/or physical need Hearing impairment Vision impairment Physical disabilities Hoe Valley School's policies for The School's SEND policy can be found on our website www.hoevalleyschool.org identifying children and young people with SEND and assessing Mrs S Bunce is the SENCO/Head of Personalisation - she can be contacted on senco@hoevalleyschool.org or their needs.
+Contact details for our 01483 662627.
+SENCO.
+Students with Special Educational Needs are identified through: The transition process and links with feeder primary schools , , , Data - KS2, CAT4 testing, NGRT standardised reading tests, Lucid Exact screening, CTOPP-2 testing, TOMAL 3 testing and regular KS3 assessments.
+TOMAL-2 testing and regular KS3 assessments Routine analysis of data in half termly cycles - both in mainstream classrooms and in intervention groups to identify any students who are not making expected progress. to identify any students who are not making expected progress Teaching, support and pastoral staff raising concerns Parents raising concerns Students raising concerns Students raising concerns Once students are identified we follow the; Assess, Plan, Do, Review model as set out in the statutory guidance in the SEND Code of Practice (January 2015) 1.
+Assess - students' needs will be assessed through analysis of data and consultation with the student and their family, as well as regular meetings with relevant staff members in order to assess progress, attainment and behaviour.
 Further testing will be carried out as required based on individual needs.

-2. Plan - we identify how to meet the students' needs by working with the student and his/her family and staff.
+- 2. Plan we identify how to meet the students' needs by working with the student and his/her family and staff.
 The student will have a personalised plan agreed which is shared with all relevant staff via seating plans on class charts.
-The SENCO may decide to seek advice from external agencies in agreement with the parent/s.

-- 3. Do to ensure a collaborative approach is used and all relevant staff are made aware of the personalised plan and targets through regular communication with staff and through training.
+The SENCO may decide to seek advice from external agencies in agreement with the parent/s. - 3.
+Do to ensure a collaborative approach is used and all relevant staff are made aware of the personalised plan and targets through regular communication with staff and through training.
 Class teachers and the SENCO will work closely with any specialist staff to plan and assess the impact of any support and/or interventions. - 4.
 Review regular review meetings are held to discuss how the student is progressing on their plan through analysis of termly data and verbal input.
 The impact and quality of the support and interventions will be evaluated, along with the views of the student and their parents.